guard/guard/README.md

 end
 ```

+*NOTE: Normally, most plugins expect the block to return a path or array of
+paths - i.e. other plugins would think the `git status` output here is a
+file path (which would cause an error), so this trick of returning the command
+output only works for the `guard-shell` plugin.*

 You can also define `watch`es outside of a `guard` plugin.
-This is useful to perform arbitrary Ruby
+This is useful to
-logic (i.e. something project-specific).
+perform arbitrary Ruby logic (i.e. something project-specific).

 ```ruby
 watch(/.*/) { |m| puts "#{m[0]} changed." }